Criteria and editorial quality policy in our publications

 - Support from specialized translators

-- If a doctor is not fluent in all languages this project is available in (English, Spanish, and French), we prefer that he or she writes in his mother language so that a translator specializing in medicine adapts its later to the target language.
+- If a doctor is not fluent in all languages this project is available in (English, Spanish, French ans Catalan), we prefer that he or she writes in his mother language so that a translator specializing in medicine adapts its later to the target language.

 - Translation vs. adaptation